fuzz/etcdon/README.md

 ### Environment variables

-These are the relevant tuning knobs.
+These are the relevant tuning knobs:

 ```
 DB_POOL